 Here are a few of the ways to use CAB.

 The cost of a meeting is never just the meeting itself.
-Confirm with your developers: the true time cost of a meeting is almost always 2x the time for meeting itself, once accounting for the time before and after the meeting where tasks can't be started/continued.
+Ask your developers: the true time cost of a meeting is almost always 2x the time for meeting itself, once accounting for the time before and after the meeting where tasks can't be started/continued.

 CAB replaces Stand-up Meetings by allowing a visualized overview of what is being worked on.
 Developers don't have to stand around remembering what they've worked on in the past few days.
 The commit activity is all there, laid out in visual form and sized according to its impact, in CAB.